fluxcd/community/GOVERNANCE.md

 The Flux community adheres to the CNCF Code of Conduct <https://github.com/cncf/foundation/blob/master/code-of-conduct.md>.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a _Flux_ [flux2 maintainers] member.
+## Roles and Process in the Flux Community

-If no conclusion can be reached in meditation, such issues can be escalated to the CNCF mediator, Mishi Choudhary <mishi@linux.com>, in which case CNCF may choose to intervene.
+See

-## Roles in the Flux Community
+- [community-roles.md] for the definition of roles in our community and

-See [community-roles.md]
+- [PROCESS.md] to understand how to interact with Flux Community processes

 ## Decision Making